mdechiaro/vctools/README.md

 vctools is a Python module using pyVmomi which aims to simplify command-line operations inside vCenter.
 The current state of this project is beta, and so far it can do the following:
   - Build a new VM using a yaml config
-  - Generate a HTML5 console url from the command-line
   - Query various information useful for building new VMs, such as datastores, networks, folders.
   - Upload local ISOs to remote datastores
   - Mount and Unmount ISOs